Ecuador–United States relations: History

 In April 2011, relations between Ecuador and the United States soured particularly after Ecuador expelled the U.S. ambassador after a leaked diplomatic cable was shown accusing president Correa of knowingly ignoring police corruption.
 In reciprocation, the Ecuadorian ambassador Luis Gallegos was expelled from the United States.

 In 2013, when Ecuador unilaterally pulled out of a preferential trade pact with the United States over claiming the U.S. used it as blackmail in regards to the asylum request of Edward Snowden, relations between Ecuador and the United States reached an all-time low.
 The pact offered Ecuador US$23 million, which it offered to the U.S. for human rights training.
 Tariff free imports had been offered to Ecuador in exchange for drug elimination efforts.

 Julian Assange applied for Ecuadorian citizenship on 16 September 2017, which Ecuador granted on 12 December 2017.
 However, this development was not announced until 25 January 2018.

 In April 2019, Assange was arrested by the Metropolitan Police.
 President of Ecuador, Lenin Moreno, stated that he had 'violated the terms of his asylum'.
 British Foreign Secretary, Jeremy Hunt stated that the British and Ecuadorian governments had been co-operating since Moreno's inauguration and aimed to resolve the situation.
 Assange extradition to the United States was denied, due to a combination of his ill health and the nature of the US carceral system.

-The relations with the United States improved significantly during the presidency of Lenin Moreno since 2017.
+The relations with the United States improved significantly during the presidency of Lenin Moreno (2017-2021).
 In February 2020, his visit to Washington was the first meeting between an Ecuadorian and U.S. president in 17 years.
 In June 2019, Ecuador had agreed to allow US military planes to operate from an airport on the Galapagos Islands.

+In January 2026, during Operation Metro Surge, an ICE agent reportedly tried to enter the Ecuadorian consulate in Minneapolis.
+The Ecuadorian Foreign Affairs Ministry filed a diplomatic note of protest after the incident.
+In March 2026, the United States launched military operations against "designated terrorist organizations" in Ecuador, dubbed Operation Total Extermination, as part of the Ecuadorian conflict.
+Ecuadorian president Daniel Noboa has been considered a close ally of U.S. president Donald Trump.
+In March 2025, Trump met with Noboa in Florida.

+In June 2026, Ecuadorian President Daniel Noboa visited the USA.
+At the Pentagon United States Secretary of Defense, Pete Hegseth, thanked Noboa for being a founding member of the US-led Americas Counter-Cartel Coalition (Shield of the Americas).